 Core Tag Introduction:prevArchiveandnextArchive

-Locate article detail page template
+Locate the article detail page template

-Specific implementation steps: Add navigation links and titles
+Specific implementation steps: Add navigation links and titles.

 <div class="article-navigation">